 One investigation in September of 2022 found that multiple used car lots across the state, including at least one in Newnan, were selling cars with recalled Takata airbags, which are known to propel metal shrapnel at their users when activated.

 Currently, there are no laws requiring car dealers to check for recalled parts before reselling a vehicle.
 When a used car with a defective part causes a Newnan car accident that results in death, the manufacturer will typically claim that it did its part by issuing the recall, and the seller will claim ignorance as a defense.

 However, these strategies are not airtight.
 If there is any evidence that a seller knew or should have known that a product was dangerous, they can still be sued.
 If there was no reasonable way for the user to know about the product recall, the manufacturer may still be liable as well.

-If you believe your loved one’s death was caused by a company’s action or inaction in any way, it’s worth looking into your options for a wrongful death suit, even if your loved one never set foot on that company’s physical premises.
+If you believe your loved one’s death was caused by a company’s action or inaction in any way, it’s worth looking into your options for a wrongful death law firm in Atlanta, GA, even if your loved one never set foot on that company’s physical premises

 What to Do If Your Family Has Suffered a Potentially Wrongful Death in Newnan

 Nothing about the aftermath of losing a loved one to a preventable tragedy will be easy or simple.
 It’s normal to feel simultaneously overwhelmed and helpless as you work through both the emotions and the practical checklist of settling affairs and saying goodbye.